Mozayik/shovel/README.md

 ### `vars`

-### `assertions`
+### `statements`

-Assertions are a collections of assertions about a host state.
-Assertions are run one at a time, from the top of the script to bottom.
-Each assertion makes a statement about some particular type of the host machine state.
-If that state is not true, then the asserter tries to rectify the situation and make that assertion true.
-There are asserters for files, directories, users, groups, file downsloads, file contents, and so on.
+Statements are a collections of assertions about a host state and/or actions.
+Statements are run one at a time, from the top of the script to bottom.

+An assertion checks some particular state of the host machine.
+If that assertion is not true, then the asserter tries to rectify the situation and make the assertion be true.
+There are assertions for files, directories, users, groups, file downsloads, file contents, and so on.

-See the full list of built-in [asserters](doc/Asserters.md) in the documentation directory.
+See the full list of built-in [assertions](doc/Statements.md#Asserters) and [actions](doc/Statements.md#Actions) in the documentation directory.

+Actions perform an action that cannot be easily checked, e.g. running an autotools build which checks it's own dependencies, or where state does not make sense, e.g. a system reboot.

 ## SSH

-Shovel uses SSH to run scripts on remote hosts.
-When run against one or more hosts, Shovel uses SSH to run scripts on those hostes.
-When run without a remote host, Shovel just runs the script directly on your local system.
+Normally, Shovel uses SSH to run scripts on one or more remote hosts.
+When run without a host, Shovel just runs the script directly on your local system without SSH.

 ## Advanced